-Configuring PingAccess applications for Azure
+Configuring PingAccess applications for Microsoft Entra ID

-Configure PingAccess applications so they are accessible to users through the Microsoft Azure MyApps 2 portal.
+Configure PingAccess applications so they are accessible to users through the Microsoft Entra ID (formerly Microsoft Azure AD) MyApps portal.

 • Install PingAccess and verify that you can access the administrative console.
-For information on installing PingAccess, see Installing and Uninstalling PingAccess.
+Learn more about installing PingAccess in Installing and Uninstalling PingAccess.